The steps you need to take in the face of infection.

-Simply restore your machine completely from the most recent full system backup, plus any incremental backups (often handled transparently by your backup software), taken before the infection occurred.
+Simply restore your machine completely from the most recent full system backup plus any incremental backups (often handled transparently by your backup software) taken before the infection occurred.

 Except for learning from the experience, you’re done.

 Unfortunately, most people don’t have this option available.
 Most people don’t begin backing up until after they’ve experienced data loss or a severe malware infection.
-One of the lessons they learn is that a recent backup can save them from almost any problem — including malware.
+One of the lessons they learn is that a recent backup can save them from almost any problem, including malware.

 Update your anti-malware database

-If you have anti-malware software installed, make sure it’s up-to-date.
-This includes more than just the software itself: the database of malware definitions must also be current.
+If you have anti-malware software installed, make sure it’s up to date.
+This includes more than just the software itself; the database of malware definitions must also be current.

 Almost all anti-malware tools use databases of malware definitions.
 They change daily, if not more often.
 As a result, they must be updated regularly.

 Many programs do this automatically, but if for some reason they do not, then the program will not “know” about the most recent forms of malware.
-Make sure the database is up-to-date so yours does.
+Make sure the database is up to date so yours does.

 Perform a full scan

-Quite often, anti-malware tools regularly perform a “quick” or fast scan.
+Anti-malware tools regularly perform a “quick” or fast scan.
 That’s typically sufficient for day-to-day operations.